-The Gravy Baby has been very clear in the months leading up to our family and friend-filled shindig that he wanted animals at his birthday party.
-Lots of ‘em.
+Our little guy has been very clear in the months leading up to our family and friend-filled shindig that he wanted animals at a safari birthday party.
+Lots of ’em.
 We went with a jungle safari theme, since his favorite animals are in the “lions-and-tigers-and-bears-oh-my” genre.
 Even though we’d had a blast at last year’s birthday pig roast, his party last year happened right in the middle of moving into our new house, and I always felt a touch guilty that we’d not had other kids there or more of a to-do for him.
 I wanted to make up for last year’s “hey, happy birthday, buddy, here’s a roast pig now leave us to unpack the rest of the house” chaos by giving him a big ol’ bash he’d (hopefully) never forget.

-What that translated to, of course, was that by the afternoon of the big party, our house looked like a safari threw up in it.
-Our families arrived early to help us set up, which meant that the entire day became one giant series of parties — decorating while eating grilled Omaha steaks (thanks to his auntie); my dad steaming trout for the Gravy Baby’s birthday lunch while others focused on creating his outdoor water wonderland; and eating dinner as a family after the Gravy Baby’s friends left.
+What that translated to, of course, was that by the afternoon of the safari birthday party, our house looked like a safari threw up in it.
+Our families arrived early to help us set up, which meant that the entire day became one giant series of parties — decorating while eating grilled Omaha steaks (thanks to his auntie); my dad steaming trout for the little guy’s birthday lunch while others focused on creating his outdoor water wonderland; and eating dinner as a family after all our friends left.

-The Gravy Baby’s playground set outside also got a healthy sprinkling of safari
+The playground set outside also got a healthy sprinkling of safari

 Since we had nine kids and around 30 adults coming in and out of the house all day, the hubby and I decided that backyard fun would be a good way to keep the kids entertained while avoiding traffic jams in the house.
 All week I crossed my fingers for cool but sunny weather, since we’d had a flood and some unseasonably cloudy days in the wake of Hurricane Isaac.
 By the day of the party, the clouds parted and I sang silent thank yous to the forces that be.
 Unfortunately, I may have been to vocal in my praise, because it turned out to be a scorcher of a day.